Choosing a Slide for Slide Guitar

 When choosing a slide for an acoustic guitar, the best choices tend to lie in the middle of this hardness range where sustain is balanced against string noise.

 Heavy-walled glass, porcelain, and brass slides generally provide enough high end to give a crisp attack, enough sustain and volume to give you a good sound to work with, and are still soft enough mute a pleasant amount of the ambient string noise.
-With digital recording, and some contemporary amplification choices (which often tend to boost high frequencies significantly), your slide choice
+With digital recording, and some contemporary amplification choices (which often tend to boost high frequencies significantly), your slide choice may be affected.

 The choice of a wooden acoustic or a resonator guitar will also affect slide choices, due largely to the frequencies the different instruments emphasize.
 A little experimentation with the variables in your own set up is always in order.